|Herestraat 49, box 913|

 Désiré Collen holds a M.D. degree (1968) and Ph.D. degree in Chemistry (1974) from Katholieke Universiteit Leuven, Belgium.
 He served as Director of the Molecular Cardiovascular Medicine Group (comprising the Center for Molecular and Vascular Biology of the Katholieke Universiteit Leuven, and the Vesalius Research Center of the Flanders Institute for Biotechnology) in Leuven, Belgium until September 2008.
 He has research interests in translational research in biopharmaceutical drug development.
-His team initially developed t-PA, still the most effective drug for thrombolytic therapy of acute myocardial infarction.
+His team initially developed t-PA, still the most effective drug for thrombolytic therapy of ischemic stroke.
 Dr. Collen has co-authored over 650 research papers and has received four honorary doctorates and several scientific awards including the Francqui Prize (Belgium), the Prix Louis Jeantet de Médecine (Switzerland), the Bristol-Myers-Squibb award for Cardiovascular Research (USA), and the Health Prize of the Interbrew-Baillet Latour Fund (Belgium) (jointly with P. Carmeliet).
-He was the Founder of and until August 2008 Chief Executive Officer of ThromboGenics, NV, a biopharmaceutical drug development company listed on Euronext Brussels.
-Till beginning of December 2013 he was the Chairman of the Board of ThromboGenics NV.
+He was the Founder of and until August 2008 Chief Executive Officer and until December 2013 the Chairman of the Board of ThromboGenics NV, a biopharmaceutical compmany listed on Euronext Brussels.
+He is the Founder and Chairman of the Board of Fund+, a longterm investor in innovative companies in Life Sciences.